BUTLER FELLOWSHIP PROGRAM

 Endowed by Sarah and Ernest Butler through the Ballet Austin Foundation

 The Butler Fellowship Program serves as Ballet Austin’s trainee program.
 All Butler Fellowship positions are fully endowed, allowing up to 15 outstanding dancers the opportunity to train at Ballet Austin tuition-free.
-Currently, 5 of Ballet Austin’s main and second company contracts are filled with graduates of the Butler Fellowship Program.
+Currently, 6 of Ballet Austin’s main and second company contracts are filled with graduates of the Butler Fellowship Program.

 The Butler Fellows are selected through a nationwide audition process and make Austin their home to participate in this unique training opportunity.
 Designed for post-high school dancers, the Butler Fellowship Program features an innovative and personal approach to professional-track training.
 It is linked directly to the artistic “arc” of Ballet Austin, with all daily technique classes taught by Artistic Director Stephen Mills, Associate Artistic Director Michelle Martin, and Rehearsal Directors Christopher Swaim and Alexa Capareda.

 The Butler Fellows participate in up to 25 hours of classes per week including ballet technique, pointe, men’s technique, partnering, variations, contemporary movement, and repertoire.
 Particular attention is paid to helping dancers become familiar and comfortable with the improvisational and collaborative techniques now used by many choreographers as they create new work.
-The dancers present their own repertory performances each spring and perform with Ballet Austin II and the main company in larger productions.
+The dancers present their own repertory performances each spring and perform with Ballet Austin TWO and the main company in larger productions.

 Interested Butler Fellows may choose to train as teaching assistants for Ballet Austin Academy or to serve as interns in other departments.
 Additionally, through a partnership with PeletonU, Butler Fellows may pursue a college degree.
 The competency-based structure of this online program allows dancers to complete a two-year Associates Degree in as few as nine months and includes access to tutors and advisors at PeletonU’s local campuses.